LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: Introduction

 To address the aforementioned limitations, we introduce \textbf{LoVR}, a new benchmark specifically designed for long video-text retrieval.
 Unlike existing datasets that predominantly consist of short video content, \textbf{LoVR} targets the challenges inherent to long-form videos and aims to support both full-video and fine-grained clip-level retrieval.
 As shown in Figure \ref{fig:face}, the caption of the full video not only contains holistic information but also corresponds to fine-grained clip-level details.

 To overcome the shortage of high-quality annotations at scale, we design a cost-effective and scalable caption generation pipeline that balances annotation quality with efficiency.
-Our pipeline comprises three key stages: (1) generating initial captions using a state-of-the-art Vision-Language Model (VLM)~\cite{zhang2024vision}, (2) automatically assessing caption quality via the EVQAScore model~\cite{liang2024evqascore}, and (3) conducting a final round of human verification.
+Our pipeline comprises three key stages: (1) generating initial captions using a state-of-the-art Vision-Language Model (VLM)~\cite{zhang2024vision}, (2) automatically assessing caption quality via the EVQAScore~\cite{liang2024evqascore}, and (3) conducting a final round of human verification.
 This hybrid process effectively ensures both high fidelity and scalability of annotations.
 For caption generation, we adopt the advanced Qwen2.5-VL-Instruct model~\cite{wang2024qwen2, bai2025qwen2}, which demonstrates strong performance on multimodal understanding tasks.
 The integration of EVQAScore~\cite{liang2024evqascore} further enhances the reliability of our automatic validation step by offering fine-grained quality assessments aligned with human judgments.
 By ensuring annotation quality while maintaining scalability, \textbf{LoVR} offers a more realistic and comprehensive evaluation benchmark that better reflects the demands of real-world long video retrieval scenarios.

 Evaluation on the \textbf{LoVR} benchmark reveals several fundamental challenges faced by current video-text retrieval methods in long video scenarios.
 First, the extended temporal span and structural complexity of long videos make it difficult for models to effectively capture and represent all relevant semantic content~\cite{ge2024v2pe, zhao2023mmicl}.
 As video length increases, both the computational cost of feature extraction and index construction rise significantly, while meaningful semantic signals become sparser.
 Second, captions play a vital role in aligning textual and visual modalities.
 In the context of long videos, captions are typically longer and semantically richer, which increases the difficulty of achieving precise video-text alignment~\cite{chen2025expertized}.
-Accurately modeling high-level semantics—such as overarching themes, narrative progression, and emotional tone—remains an open challenge~\cite{faghihi2024spectrum}.
+Accurately modeling high-level semantics, such as overarching themes, narrative progression, and emotional tone, remains an open challenge~\cite{faghihi2024spectrum}.